 I feel wasteful getting rid of something that is perfectly functional.
 The thing is, I hate the shirt and I don’t want to wear it anymore.
 It’s not sparking joy.
 It’s just an unusual form of torture.

-So how do I evict the bad roommate that tells me I am wasteful and caused me to have a cluttered house?
+So how do I get the decluttering mindset and evict the bad roommate that tells me I am wasteful and caused me to have a cluttered house?

 One way I look at it is this: I divide the price I paid for the item by the number of times I’ve used the item.
 For example, that $10 shirt I’ve worn 100 times has cost me only 10 cents per use.
 Or, regardless of how many times I have worn it, if I have had it for 5 years, it has cost me $2 a year.